 - Make a commitment to work hard for the good grades.
 If help is needed, seek that help before falling behind.

 - Do the homework and try hard whether the teacher and the class are liked or not.
-Like all people, some will be better than others.
 It’s good practice for a future career to try to get along with people of all types.
 Plus, teachers are where college recommendation letters come from!

 - Build a great vocabulary.
 READ.
 READ.
 READ.
 Doing well on the PSAT, ACT and SAT all require a good vocabulary.
 It is much easier to build this slowly and naturally than to cram it.
 Reading will also help with writing, thinking, and speaking.